 The problem with most repellents and cockroach traps

 A good way way to handle cockroaches is through prevention methods.
 Keeping a clean house, caulking small gaps that can serve as entryways into your home and ensuring there is no access to water can help prevent a roach infestation.
 But once you have roaches, dealing with them can be more difficult than it seems.

 In favorable conditions, a female roach can produce up to 400 offspring, despite a short life span.
 That means infestations can break out quickly.
 While some of the above methods may help prevent roaches from entering your home, or even trap and kill a couple of them, they won’t effectively treat an infestation.

 Some of the above solutions also come with their own host of issues.
 Setting cockroach traps that involve extensive cleanup may not be the most promising fix.
 Other methods may solve one problem but welcome another insect into your home.
 Having a home laced with the smell of sugar or fruit, after all, is an open invitation for any number of unwelcome visitors.

-Keeping your home roach-free is often a multistep approach.
-Understanding the best ways to handle an infestation will prevent you from falling into one of these foolish ‟roach traps.”
-For the most comprehensive roach control solution, it’s best to contact a pest management professional.
+Keeping roaches out of your home is often a multistep approach.
+Understanding the best ways to handle an infestation, and taking proper action, can help prevent you from falling into one of these foolish ‟roach traps.”
+For the most comprehensive roach control solution, it’s best to contact a professional.